Support at Hamilton - Title I information

 Title I School Improvement Strategies

-Progress on these school efforts will be reported to families through email after each trimester.
+- Engaging families in student learning progress on these school efforts will be reported to families through the “Hamilton Happenings” email after each trimester and at monthly PTO meetings.

-- Utilizing data to drive and inform instruction.
+- Utilize data to deliver and inform instruction.

-- Building a collaborative classroom of learners and problem-solvers.
+- Build collaborative classrooms of learners and problem solvers.

-- Check your child’s backpack daily for daily work and practice opportunities.
+- Check your child’s backpack daily for learning and practice opportunities.

 - Encourage regular attendance.

-View the Hamilton Title I Family-School Compact brochure.
-(2022-23 school year)
+View the Hamilton Title I informational brochure.
+(2025-26 school year)

 -